-Configuration Item Traditional Attendance Virtual Attendance Number of previous Zero days - Teachers Seven days - Teachers can edit up to days for a teacher to adjust student cannot make changes to seven previous days of virtual attendance.
-This allows for a teacher to attendance. attendance beyond the active day. correct student attendance when an attoridarios. donvo day. assignment may be completed later in the evening.
-Attendance codexxvi UNV - Unverified DNP - Distance education nonauto-populated nightly absence, reason participation.
-This code can be when a student is unknown.
-This code is removed when a teacher verifies and marked as absent or not later updated following indicates student participation.
-The code checked for routine attendance can also be updated later following participation. procedures, collecting routine attendance procedures and absence excuse notes. collecting absence excuse notes.
+Configuration Item Traditional Attendance Virtual Attendance Number of previous days for a teacher to adjust student attendance.
+Zero days - Teachers cannot make changes to attendance beyond the active day.
+Seven days - Teachers can edit up to seven previous days of virtual attendance.
+This allows for a teacher to correct student attendance when an assignment may be completed later in the evening.
+Attendance code xxvi auto-populated nightly when a student is marked as absent or not checked for participation.
+UNV - Unverified absence, reason unknown.
+This code is later updated following routine attendance procedures, collecting absence excuse notes.
+DNP - Distance education non- participation.
+This code can be removed when a teacher verifies and indicates student participation.
+The code can also be updated later following routine attendance procedures and collecting absence excuse notes.